manuelerdoes/manusblog_next/README.md

 * LOW: newblog and editblog onChange topic -> sessionStore and event
 * LOW: Table of Contents
 * LOW: copy to clipboard button in code blocks
+* MID: move fetching to server side

+* BUG MID: avatar upload not working on mobile prod
+* BUG LOW: no favicon on prod
+* BUG LOW: direct camera upload on mobile (at least ios) not working
+* BUG LOW: Details.jsx when showing user pics and then hiding, the blog pics also vanish